 A course equally at home within a diet of Arts or Science A Levels, Philosophy of Religion, Ethics and Buddhism covers, over the two years, all the core questions: What is the mind?
 What, if anything happens when we die?
 Can ethical rules adequately prescribe what we should do in particular situations?
 Should we believe a miracle account if more people claim to have seen it?
 Should laws governing how we live and die be changed?
 Is our experience of the world separable from the ‘real world’?
 Is ‘good’ just a matter of social agreement?
 What can we know for certain?
 Does the idea of God make any sense?
 Does the beauty of the world point to God?
 Can you doubt that 2+2=4?

-New from 2016, for the first time we are able to teach not only the Philosophy of the West, but also Buddhist Philosophy as part of the new linear A Level.
+As part of the new linear A Level, we teach not only the Philosophy of the West, but also Buddhist Philosophy.
 Buddhism was chosen in part because of the expertise we have in the department already.
 Importantly, though, we also surveyed the students and found that Buddhism was an option they really got enthusiastic about.

 Those more inclined to the Arts will naturally enjoy the discursive, seminar-style lessons and the chance to discuss the 'big' questions in an open-minded way.
 Scientists may choose this course in order to give a feeling of balance to their Sixth Form choices, and may see RS as an important essay subject to have.
 Many of those considering Biology, Veterinary Medicine, Medicine, Genetics, and other related courses find that Ethics in particular is directly related to their subject choices, and extremely useful.